MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

    ```

    >[!TIP]
    >Navigate to the URL of any of the flows in your environment to get your environment name (flow.microsoft.com/Environments/<**EnvironmentName**>/Flows) which is required for subsequent steps.
-Don't omit the prefixed words in the URL if your environment name contains it for example, Default-8ae09283902-....
+Don't omit the prefixed words in the URL if your environment name contains it, for example, Default-8ae09283902-....

     >[!div class="mx-imgBorder"]
     >![Screenshot that displays the output of Get-AdminFlow.](./media/restore-deleted-flow/get-admin-flow-script.png "Get-AdminFlow output")